 Again, there is no “one size fits all” to being premed.
 If you have questions about your own specific situation, don’t hesitate to come in to talk!

-Question: I'm just curious, what are some of things that people do with their year between college and med school?
+- What are some of things that people do with their year between college and med school?
 I'm thinking about applying after senior year but I'm wondering what my options are with the year off.
-Thanks.

 - Doing clinical research in endocrinology at Mass General